-Response - We will revise our current practices and include the summary of receipts and disbursements by fund with the claims list and ensure that all meeting minutes are signed and published with the required timeframe.
+Response - We will revise our current practices and include the summary of receipts and disbursements by fund with the claims list and ensure that this is included with all meeting minutes and published with the required timeframe.

-II-J-22 Annual Urban Renewal Report - The annual urban renewal report was approved by City Council and certified to the Iowa Department of Management on or before December 1.
+II-J-23 Annual Urban Renewal Report - The annual urban renewal report was approved by City Council and certified to the Iowa Department of Management on or before December 1.
 The report was filed by the filing deadline.